Ceterai/Ceterai.github.io/MyEnternia/Wiki/CryonicBlaster/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Cryo-Blitz

+Swiftly projects a burst of icy plasma charges onto the targets.

+### Secondary Ability

+Launches a shrapnel blast pack.

 ## Sources

 Can be bought from merchants: